g-cor/Clarity/README.md

 ## Installing files locally

-This section will not be perfect, because I did the initial development environment setup a while ago, and don't exactly recall all the steps I took.
+This section is provided on the off-chance that you'd like to run this on your private machine.
+One important point of note is that this section will not be perfect.
+I did the initial development environment setup a while ago, and don't recall every step I took.
+But I did what I could to re-trace my steps with Flask and the Riot API and outline that process as I best remember it.

 1. Download or clone the repo using the big green button on the right side of the top of this page.